graemeboulton/portfolio/_posts/2025-11-16-first-sql-work.md

 I’ve built this so it can be re-run at the beginning of each trading year, with only minor edits needed to update the key dates.
 I also plan to improve it further by linking to a few smaller helper tables so that, over time, only those need to be updated instead of this larger script.

-In the spirit of honesty, I did lean on ChatGPT for support to help refine the logic and to tidy up the final version into the cleaner format you see here.
+I used ChatGPT as a learning tool while working through this, mainly to validate my approach and help refine the final SQL examples.
+The core logic and modelling decisions were developed by me.

 Below is the SQL itself, and here’s a <a href="https://github.com/graemeboulton/portfolio/blob/master/assets/files/trading_calendar.csv" download>link</a> to the file in my public GitHub repo.